 And as always, it is an allergy friendly meal also.
 This soup is nut free, peanut free and easily adaptable to whatever you want.
+Check out more ideas here on the Recipes page of my blog Sunday Chefs.

 Chicken Tortellini Soup